PokemonSanFran/pokeemerald-expansion/docs/docs/developer_features/debugMenu.md

 Gives the player one of every item with  the following conditions:
 - has a value between (including) `ITEM_TM01` and `ITEM_HM08`.
-- the item is associated with a BattleMoveId.
+- the item is associated with a `BattleMoveId`.
 - the player's bag does not already have this item

 #### Pkm(lvl)
 ![](https://archives.bulbagarden.net/media/upload/f/f9/Fire_Blast_III.png)

-Choose a Pokemon and its level.
-The Pokemon is added to the player's party(or the first free box slot).
+Choose a Pokémon and its level.
+The Pokémon is added to the player's party (or the first free box slot).
 Uses Constant Navigation.

 #### Pkm(l,s,n,a,IV,mov)
 ![](https://archives.bulbagarden.net/media/upload/f/f9/Fire_Blast_III.png)

-Choose a Pokemon and its level, shininess, nature, ability, IVs, and Moves.
+Choose a Pokémon and its level, shininess, nature, ability, IVs, and Moves.
 Uses Constant Navigation.

 #### Max Money
 ![](https://archives.bulbagarden.net/media/upload/f/f9/Fire_Blast_III.png)

-Sets the player's money to `MAX_MONEY`.
+Sets the player's [money](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9mon_Dollar) to `MAX_MONEY`.

 #### Max Coins
 ![](https://archives.bulbagarden.net/media/upload/f/f9/Fire_Blast_III.png)

-Sets the player's number of coins to `MAX_COINS`.
+Sets the player's number of [coins](https://bulbapedia.bulbagarden.net/wiki/Coin) to `MAX_COINS`.

 #### Max Battle Points
 ![](https://archives.bulbagarden.net/media/upload/f/f9/Fire_Blast_III.png)

-Sets the player's number of Battle Points to `MAX_BATTLE_FRONTIER_POINTS`.
+Sets the player's number of [Battle Points](https://bulbapedia.bulbagarden.net/wiki/Battle_Point) to `MAX_BATTLE_FRONTIER_POINTS`.

 #### Daycare Egg
 ![](https://archives.bulbagarden.net/media/upload/f/f9/Fire_Blast_III.png)

-If the player has two Pokemon in the Day Care that can make an egg, they will immediately produce one.
+If the player has two Pokémon in the [Day Care](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9mon_Day_Care) that can make an [egg](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9mon_Egg), they will immediately produce one.

 #### Fill Pc
 ![](https://archives.bulbagarden.net/media/upload/f/f9/Fire_Blast_III.png)

-Create one of each Pokemon species / form at Level 100.
+Create one of each Pokémon species / form at Level 100.
 Place them in the PC boxes until all of the open slots are filled.

 #### CHEAT Start
 ![](https://archives.bulbagarden.net/media/upload/f/f9/Fire_Blast_III.png)